cardmeister/cardmeister.github.io/README.md

 }
 ```

-or for the customized IMG element:
+or for the customized IMG element: (not supported in Safari, no longer created since 2024)

 ```css
 img[is*="queen"] {